 We include carrots, celery, and onion.
 Because you will be dicing them, either regular or baby carrots will work.

-- Cook the soup.
 Set your slow cooker to High heat and let everything cook for 4-6 hours.
 Then, switch to Low heat and continue cooking for 2 more hours.
 The longer it cooks, the more the flavors will develop.

 After soup is done cooking, remove bay leaves and use a potato masher or stick blender to mash about half of the beans in the pot.

 Great Northern Beans Recipe Variations